herman-interficie/nextV2/README.md

 * desomentamos app/lib/data.ts console.log and setTimeout inside fetchRevenue()

 * With dynamic rendering, your application is only as fast as your slowest data fetch.

+Capitulo 9 Streming

+* Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.

+* Streaming works well with React's component model, as each component can be considered a chunk.

+There are two ways you implement streaming in Next.js:

+At the page level, with the loading.tsx file (which creates <Suspense> for you).
+At the component level, with <Suspense> for more granular control.